vi-rwth/FESTA/README.md

 The metadynamics run has to be 3-dimensional (exactly 2 collective variables (CVs) + energy).

-The scripts use numpy, os, sys, time, itertools, shapely, copy, muliprocessing and tqdm modules.
+The scripts use numpy, os, sys, time, itertools, shapely, copy, multiprocessing and tqdm modules.
 These have to be installed before running the scripts.

 The script has to be started in the parent directory of the MD-output directory.<br>
 The parent directory has to include a FES-file named fes_{MD-output directory}_{other}.dat.
-The FES-file has to have the CV1, CV2 and ENERGY in the first three columns.<br>
+The FES-file has to include the CV1, CV2 and ENERGY in the first three columns.<br>
 The MD-output directory has to include a PDB-file and a COLVAR-file.
 If multiple PDB-files are present, the largest one will be used.
 The COLVAR-file has to be named COLVAR.
-The COLVAR-file has to have the STEPS, CV1 and CV2 in the first three columns.
+Only one COLVAR-file is expected.
+The COLVAR-file has to includd the STEPS, CV1 and CV2 in the first three columns.

 ### Input parameters